Birdy (bicycle): Specifications

 The front suspension is unique among bikes currently on the market.
 The leading arm design provides anti-dive suspension, unlike trailing arm designs.
 The hinged rear swingarm is suspended by a urethane bush, that can also be replaced with a gas-filled unit.
 The bike has always offered standard rear dropout spacing, which allows a wide range of gearing options and disc brakes.
-Standard options currently include: 8-speed hub gear, 8-speed dérailleur, 24-speed SRAM Dual Drive hybrid gearing system, and the Rohloff Speedhub 14-speed hub gear.
+Standard options currently include: 8-speed hub gear, 8-speed derailleur, 24-speed SRAM Dual Drive hybrid gearing system, and the Rohloff Speedhub 14-speed hub gear.
 The more expensive models are now fitted with disc brakes.